thepembeweb/linux-server-configuration/README.md

   1. Move the downloaded LightsailDefaultKey.pem public key file into the local folder ~/.ssh and rename it lightsail.pem
   2. In your terminal, type: chmod 600 ~/.ssh/lightsail.pem .
 This secures the public key while also making it accessible.
   3. To connect to the instance via the terminal: $ ssh -i ~/.ssh/lightsail.pem ubuntu@35.177.16.5, where 35.177.16.5 is the public IP address of the instance.

+### Create user account

+* Log into the remote VM as root user through ssh: `$ ssh root@35.177.16.5` where 35.177.16.5 is the public IP address of the instance.
+* Create new user 'grader' `$ sudo adduser grader`
+* Create a new file in the sudoers directory. `$ sudo nano /etc/sudoers.d/grader` and give 'grader' super permissions `grader ALL=(ALL:ALL) ALL`.
+* To prevent the "sudo: unable to resolve host(none)" error, edit the hosts file `$ sudo nano /etc/hosts`.
+Under 127.0.0.1:localhost, add `127.0.0.1 YOUR-IP-ADDRESS`.